Krish-13-Patel/Connect4-You_vs_Krish-Bot/README.md

 # Connect4-You_vs_Krish-Bot
- Play the Connect 4 Game against an AI(Artificiallly Intelligent) Krih's Bot !
+ Play the Connect 4 Game against an AI(Artificiallly Intelligent) Krish's Bot !

  STEPS TO PLAY :